EricTerrell/L-System-Greenhouse/README.md

 L-System Greenhouse runs on Windows or Linux.
 It could be easily updated to run on Apple OSX machines.

+# How to Build

+Go to the L-System Greenhouse\\L-System Greenhouse\\deploy folder.
+Run "deploy-all-framework-dependent.ps1" or "deploy-all-self-contained.ps1".

+The framework dependent build scripts will create relatively small executables, which will require that .NET 9 has already been installed.

+The self-contained scripts will create relatively large executables which will not require a previous .NET 9 installation.

 # Developers

 L-System Greenhouse was developed in the C# programming language, using [`Avalonia`](https://avaloniaui.net/platforms), which allows developers to create .NET UI apps for Windows, Linux, and OSX.